jparkhill/TensorMol/README.md

 ### Common Issues:
 - nan during training due to bad checkpoints in /networks (clean.sh)
 - Also crashes when reviving networks from disk.
-- if you have these issues try:
+- if you have these issues try re-installing or:

 ```
-cd C_API/
-sudo python setup.py install
-cd ..
 sh clean.sh
 ```